Thursday, July 31, 2025

 my very own choice

-words from the mind-
+words, from the mind-

 numbing, stomach-

-churning profusion
+churning profusion of

-a person wrapped in
+ing a person wrapped

-cellophane stack
+in cellophane stack

 each item exactly in